-Abstract We report bilayer-graphene field effect transistors operating as THz broadband photodetectors based on plasma-waves excitation.
-By employing wide-gate geometries or buried gate configurations, we achieve a responsivity~1.2V/W (1.3 mA/W) and a noise equivalent power~ 2×10^{-9} W/ \sqrt{Hz} in the 0.29-0.38 THz range, in photovoltage and photocurrent mode.
-The potential of this technology for scalability to higher frequencies and the development of flexible devices makes our approach competitive for a future generation of THz detection systems.
+We report bilayer-graphene field effect transistors operating as Terahertz (THz) broadband photodetectors based on plasma-waves excitation.
+By employing wide-gate geometries or buried gate configurations, we achieve a responsivity $\sim 1.2 \text{ V/W}$ (1.3 mA/W) and a noise equivalent power $\sim 2 \times 10^{-9} \text{ W/}{\sqrt{\text{Hz}}}$ in the 0.29-0.38 THz range, in photovoltage and photocurrent mode.
+The potential of this technology for scalability to higher frequencies and the development of flexible devices makes our approach competitive for a future generation of THz detection systems. © 2014 AIP Publishing LLC. [http://dx.doi.org/10.1063/1.4864082]

-Generation and detection of radiation across the far infrared or Terahertz (THz) region of the electromagnetic spectrum is promising for a large variety of strategic applications, 1 ranging from biomedical diagnostics 2 to process and quality control,3 homeland security1 and environmental monitoring.4 Due to its non-ionizing nature,1 THz radiation can penetrate many commonly used dielectrics,1 otherwise opaque for visible and mid-infrared light, allowing detection of specific spectroscopic features 5 with a sub-millimeter diffraction-limited resolution.1
+Generation and detection of radiation across the far infrared or Terahertz (THz) region of the electromagnetic spectrum are promising for a large variety of strategic applications,1 ranging from biomedical diagnostics2 to process and quality control,3 homeland security1 and environmental monitoring.4 Due to its non-ionizing nature,1 THz radiation can penetrate many commonly used dielectrics,1 otherwise opaque for visible and mid-infrared light, allowing detection of specific spectroscopic features5 with a sub-millimeter diffraction-limited resolution.1

-Quantum cascade (QC) lasers6 are nowadays capable to reach more than 120mW output powers in continuous wave, and to operate in a broad frequency range (1.2 - 4.7 THz).
-7 However, a low-cost room-temperature (RT) THz detector technology with hundreds V/W responsivity, and fast (GHz modulation frequency) is still missing.
-Conventional THz and sub-THz detection systems based on incoherent (pyroelectric, Golay cell, Si bolometers)8 or coherent (heterodyne mixers)8 approaches are either very slow (~ 100 Hz modulation frequency)8 or require deep cryogenic cooling,8 or, if exploiting fast (hundred MHz) nonlinear electronics, show a significant drop of performance above 1 THz.8 Recently,9-13 detectors based on the gate-modulation of the channel conductivity by the incoming radiation have been realized, employing III-V materials in high-electron-mobility transistors (HEMT), ^{9,10} two dimensional electron gas field effect transistors (FET),9 Si- metal-oxide-semiconductor FETs and complementary metal-oxide semiconductor architectures,11 showing fast response times and high responsivities.
-This approach was also extended12 to InAs nanowire one dimensional FETs, allowing RT detection of THz emission in the 0.3 - 3 THz range.^{12,13}
+Quantum cascade lasers6 are nowadays capable to reach more than 120 mW output powers in continuous wave and to operate in a broad frequency range (1.2-4.7 THz).7 However, a low-cost room-temperature (RT) THz detector technology with hundreds V/W responsivity, and fast (GHz modulation frequency) is still missing.
+Conventional THz and sub-THz detection systems based on incoherent (pyroelectric, Golay cell, Si bolometers)8 or coherent (heterodyne mixers)8 approaches are either very slow ($\sim 100 \, \text{Hz}$ modulation frequency)8 or require deep cryogenic cooling,8 or, if exploiting fast (hundred MHz) nonlinear electronics, show a significant drop of performance above 1 THz.8 Recently,^{9-13} detectors based on the gate-modulation of the channel conductivity by the incoming radiation have been realized, employing III-V materials in high-electron-mobility transistors (HEMTs),^{9,10} two dimensional electron gas field effect transistors (FETs),9 Si- metal-oxide-semiconductor FETs, and complementary metal-oxide semiconductor architectures,11 showing fast response times and high responsivities.
+This approach was also extended12 to InAs nanowire one dimensional FETs, allowing RT detection of THz emission in the 0.3-3 THz range.^{13,14}

-The operating mechanism of a FET detector 14 can intuitively be interpreted as deriving from the nonlinearity arising from the simultaneous modulation of carrier density and drift velocity by the THz radiation.14 When a THz beam is funneled onto the channel of a FET, it modulates the gate and source/drain potentials, generating a continuous source-drain voltage Δu (or current Δi)14 which can be maximized by varying the gate bias V_G .
-This modulation leads to excitation of plasma oscillations that can either propagate in the channel (plasma waves)14 or be damped (overdamped plasma waves).14 At THz frequencies plasma waves decay on a distance $d_w = s\tau$, [14] where s is the plasma wave velocity (typically assumed ~108 cm/s independently from the channel material) [14] and τ the momentum relaxation time.
-If the FET gate length $w_G > d_w$, plasma waves excited at the source decay before reaching the drain, and broadband THz detection is achieved.9 The same condition occurs in the low frequency regime $2\pi v\tau <1$ (v being the frequency of the THz radiation), where the plasma oscillations decay with a frequency-dependent characteristic length ^{9,14} l
+The operating mechanism of a FET detector15 can intuitively be interpreted as deriving from the nonlinearity arising from the simultaneous modulation of carrier density and drift velocity by the THz radiation.14 When a THz beam is funneled onto the channel of a FET, it modulates the gate and source/drain potentials, generating a continuous source-drain voltage Δu (or current Δi)15 which can be maximized by varying the gate bias V_G .
+This modulation leads to excitation of plasma oscillations that can either propagate in the channel (plasma waves)15 or be damped (overdamped plasma waves).15 At THz frequencies plasma waves decay on a distance $d_w = s\tau$,15 where s is the plasma wave velocity (typically assumed ~108 cm/s independently from the channel material)15 and τ is the momentum relaxation time.
+If the FET gate length $w_G > d_w$, plasma waves excited at the source decay before reaching the drain, and broadband THz detection is achieved.9 The same condition occurs in the low frequency regime $2\pi v\tau < 1$ (v being the frequency of the THz radiation), where the plasma oscillations decay with a frequency-dependent characteristic length^{9,15} $l = s(\frac{2\pi}{ct})^{1/2}$.

-$$= s \left(\frac{2\tau}{\omega}\right)^{1/2}$$